-On 9 and 10 July 2020, will take place at the Culturgest's Small Auditorium (Lisbon, Portugal) the 8th International Advanced Course on Liquid Interfaces, Drops And Sprays (LIDESP 8), organized by IN+/IST together with three well-known and highly recognized experts in the field: Prof. Amirfazli (York University, Toronto, Canada), Prof. Bertola /University of Liverpool, UK) and Prof. Marengo (University of Brighton, UK).
+On 9 and 10 July 2020, the 8th International Advanced Course on Liquid Interfaces, Drops And Sprays (LIDESP 8) will take place online at Zoom platform, at no cost for participants.
+The course is organized by IN+/IST together with three well-known and highly recognized experts in the field: Prof. Amirfazli (York University, Toronto, Canada), Prof. Bertola /University of Liverpool, UK) and Prof. Marengo (University of Brighton, UK).

-In this next edition, focused on advanced experimental methods, besides the main lecturers and LIDESP chairs Prof. Volfango Bertola and Prof. Alidad Amirfazli, the course will count with Prof. Alex Taylor from Imperial College, who will present and opening keynote with a wide perspective on the research challenges, laser diagnostic techniques & new applications of droplets and sprays, and Prof. Fabrice Lemoine from LEMTA - Université de Lorraine – CNRS, who will introduce the latest developments on the description of droplet interactions with heated surfaces.
+In this 2020 edition, LIDESP will focus on advanced experimental methods, besides the main lecturers and LIDESP chairs Prof. Volfango Bertola and Prof. Alidad Amirfazli, the course will count with Prof. Alex Taylor from Imperial College, who will present and opening keynote with a wide perspective on the research challenges, laser diagnostic techniques & new applications of droplets and sprays, and Prof. Fabrice Lemoine from LEMTA - Université de Lorraine – CNRS, who will introduce the latest developments on the description of droplet interactions with heated surfaces.

 The second day will bring the fundamental topics to a level closer to the industry.
 So the day will start with an opening keynote from Prof. Gunter Brenn from Graz University of Technology, who will give an overview on Droplets and Sprays of complex fluids.